Creator / Patrick McManus

 - Greasy Spoon: Greasy Gert's Gas 'n' Grub, a truck stop that appears in some of his tales.

-- Henpecked Husband: He occasionally depicts himself as one of these.
+- Henpecked Husband: He often depicts himself as one of these.

-- Lethal Chef: Important hunting-camp tip: never ever eat the green hash.
+- Important hunting-camp tip: never ever eat the green hash.

-- Another such example, also mentioned in the same narrative as Green Hash, is Whatcha-Got Stew, a concoction which is always improvised on the spot and composed of whatever foodstuffs the campers have in their possession, regardless of whether or not said foodstuffs were ever intended to be used together.
+- Also mentioned in the same narrative as Green Hash is Whatcha-Got Stew, a concoction which is always improvised on the spot and composed of whatever foodstuffs the campers have in their possession, regardless of whether or not said foodstuffs were ever intended to be used together.
 Instructions for preparation include not staring directly into the pot.

 - Self-Deprecation: A Running Gag in his writing is his own inability to successfully hunt or fish for pretty much anything.